-On April 2, 2006, we acquired all of the outstanding shares of The Bear Factory Limited (Bear Factory), a stuffed animal retailer in the United Kingdom, and Amsbra Limited (Amsbra), the Company's former U.K. franchisee (collectively, the U.K. Acquisition).
+On April 2, 2006, the Company acquired all of the outstanding shares of The Bear Factory Limited (Bear Factory), a stuffed animal retailer in the United Kingdom, and Amsbra Limited (Amsbra), the Company's former U.K. franchisee (collectively, the U.K. Acquisition).
 The results of the U.K. Acquisition operations have been included in the Company's consolidated financial statements since that date.
 In conjunction with those transactions, we obtained 40 retail locations in the United Kingdom and Ireland.
+Four of those locations closed during 2006.
+Of those four locations, two closed due to overlapping store locations in the Amsbra and Bear Factory portfolios, and the other two locations were concessions within department stores which was a format we chose not to continue.
 In 2007, the Company expanded its Company-owned store base to France, which was previously under a franchise agreement and had one store within a department store in operation that was subsequently closed.
-The Company currently operates three Company-owned stores in France.
+The Company is now operating three Company-owned stores in France.